From BR Bullpen

 Infielder Tim Cullen played seven years in the majors, mostly with the Washington Senators.

 Born in San Francisco, CA, he went to both high school and college not far from his birthplace.
-He was at Santa Clara University at the same time as John Boccabella, Nelson Briles and Ernie Fazio, among others.
+He was a high school teammate of Jim Fregosi and Gary Hughes (scout).
+He then was at Santa Clara University at the same time as John Boccabella, Nelson Briles and Ernie Fazio, among others.

 Tim spent 1964 to 1966 in the high minors at Seattle and Hawaii.
 At Seattle he was a teammate of Jim Lonborg, Rico Petrocelli and Earl Averill, Jr..
 At Hawaii he was a teammate of Dick Allen's brother Hank Allen.